vtbag/inspection-chamber/README.md

 ## !!!
 News !!!

-You can now observe in real-time how CSS properties are updated by animations and easily see which other properties are applied to the pseudo-elements created by the View Transition API.

-The Chamber now also includes improved error reporting for missing animations or corrupted keyframe definitions.
+Names in the Animation Groups panel are now shown in the order in which the transition groups appear as children of the `::view-transition` pseudo-element.
+This makes it easier to understand how the individual groups overlap during rendering.

 For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## What happened so far:

-Continuous smaller improvements, moving the Chamber closer to becoming a stable product rather than just a prototype.
+> You can now observe in real-time how CSS properties are updated by animations and easily see which other properties are applied to the pseudo-elements created by the View Transition API.

-Added ability to switch single animations on and off as you navigate through the timeline of view transitions.
+> Added ability to switch single animations on and off as you navigate through the timeline of view transitions.
 For example, you can temporarily disable fades while investigating a morph animation or disable morphing to focus on other features of your transition.

+* Improved error reporting for missing animations or corrupted keyframe definitions.
-v1.0.4 improves opening the Chamber on mobiles, adds an explicit close button to the inner panel and fixes some styling issues.
+* Improved opening the Chamber on mobiles.
+* Explicit close button to the inner panel and fixes some styling issues.

-v1.0.3 fixes some teething issues.
-The main areas affected are:
 * Better integration into same-document and cross-document transitions.
 * Further optimizations for identifying transition elements on the screen.